balupton/website/src/documents/blog/2012-12-12-what-are-you-in-it-for.html.md

 date: '2012-12-12'
 ---

 The fame, the glory, the money, the legacy?
-They're all good things to aim for, but will chasing them bring you them?
+They're all good things to aim for, but will chasing them bring them to you?

 Perhaps what is needed is to be the best you possibly can, in this moment - for this moment will always be now, now will never leave your side, as it is always now.